View allAll Photos Tagged autostitch

 Will definitely have to deploy this from the unusual perspectives I get to work backstage.
 Not nice enough results to take seriously, but definitely lots of fun!

-Sunset on top of Fiddler's Hill, south of Watson's Corners, Lanark County, Ontario, Canada.
-This panorama was constructed from 9 horizontal photos by the free version of Autostitch.
+This was the view from our back door around 8 a.m.
+Not much of a snow-fall but it was wet and stuck to everything.
+North of Watson's Corners, Lanark County, Ontario, Canada.
+This panorama was constructed from 3 horizontal photos by the free version of Autostitch.